 4. Compliance Officer attends training/s on corporate governance. complaint Provide information on or link/reference to a document containing information on the corporate governance training attended, including number of hours and topics covered.
-Certificates of Attendance in Corporate Governance Seminars accredited by the SEC Principle 2: The fiduciary roles, responsibilities of • and other legal pronouncements and guidelin Recommendation 2.1 es should be clearly r made known to all directors as well as to st ocknolders and other stakeholders.
+Certificates of Attendance in Corporate Governance Seminars accredited by the SEC Principle 2: The fiduciary roles, responsibilities of and other legal pronouncements and guideling Recommendation 2.1 1.
 Directors act on a fully informed basis, in good faith, with due diligence and care, and in the best interest of the company. compliant Provide information or reference to document containing information on how the directors performed their duties (can include board resolutions, minutes of meeting) Various Minutes of the Meetings (confidential) Recommendation 2.2.
-Board has a clearly defined and updated vision, mission and core values. compliant Indicate or provide link/reference to a document containing the company's vision, mission, and core values.
+1. Board has a clearly defined and updated vision, mission and core values. compliant Indicate or provide link/reference to a document containing the company's vision, mission, and core values.
 Indicate frequency of review of the vision, mission and core values. berjaya.com.ph 2.
 Board has a strategy execution process that facilitates effective management performance and is attuned to the company's business environment, and culture. compliant Provide information on or link/reference to a document containing information on the strategy execution process.
 Minutes of Meetings (confidential) Recommendation 2.3

-Board is headed by a competent and qualified Chairperson. compliant Provide information or reference to a document containing information on the Chairperson, including his/her name and qualifications SEC 17-A, Definitive Information Statement Recommendation 2.4 1.
+1. Board is headed by a competent and qualified Chairperson. compliant Provide information or reference to a document containing information on the Chairperson, including his/her name and qualifications SEC 17-A, Definitive Information Statement Recommendation 2.4 1.
 Board ensures and adopts an effective succession planning program for directors, key officers and management. compliant Disclose and provide information or link/reference to a document containing information on the company's succession planning Manual on Corporate Governance 2.
 Board adopts a policy on the retirement for directors and key officers. compliant policies and programs and its implementation.
 Recommendation 2.5 1.
-Board aligns the remuneration of key officers and board members with long-term interests of the company. compliant Provide information on or link/reference to a document containing information on the company's remuneration policy and Audit Committee Meetings Nomination Committee Meetings (confidential in nature) 2.
+Board aligns the remuneration of key officers and board members with long-term interests of the company. compliant Provide information on or link/reference to a document containing information on the company's remuneration policy and Nomination Committee Meetings (confidential in nature) Audit Committee Meetings 2.
 Board adopts a policy specifying the relationship between remuneration and performance. compliant its implementation, including the relationship between remuneration and performance.
-Audit Committee Meetings Nomination Committee Meetings (confidential in nature) 3.
-Directors do not participate in discussions or deliberations involving his/her own remuneration. compliant Audit Committee Meetings Nomination Committee Meetings (confidential in nature) Optional: Recommendation 2.5 Board approves the remuneration of senior executives. compliant Provide proof of board approval Minutes of the Board (confidential) 2.
+3. Directors do not participate in discussions or deliberations involving his/her own remuneration. compliant Audit Committee Meetings Nomination Committee Meetings (confidential in nature) Optional: Recommendation 2.5 1.
+Board approves the remuneration of senior executives. compliant Provide proof of board approval Minutes of the Board (confidential) 2.
 Company has measurable standards to align the performance-based remuneration of the executive directors and senior compliant Provide information on or link/reference to a document containing measurable standards to Minutes of the Board (confidential)